hz-zh/prompt_nGin/chat_tools/help_desk_summarizer.md

 - [ ] Identify the correct URL for the "Archived Publications".
 - [ ] Update the link on the webpage (https://example-university.edu/state-research-program).
 - [ ] Test the updated link to ensure it functions correctly.
-- [ ] Notify Dr. Jane Doe once the link has been resolved.
+- [ ] Notify the requestor once the link is fixed.
 ```